alexras/boomslang/docs/styling.rst

 Horizontal Lines                               ``_``, "hline", "hlines", "horizontal line", "horizontal lines"
 =========================================     ====================================================================

+.. _styling-labels:

 Labels
 ------

-Labels include things like tick labels (the numbers on the axes themselves), axis labels (labels that apply to an entire axis), and the :ref:`boomslang.Label.Label` plot element.
+Labels include things like tick labels (the numbers on the axes themselves), axis labels (labels that apply to an entire axis), and the :class:`boomslang.Label.Label` plot element.
 They can also be styled in a number of different ways.

 Valid label style properties are as follows: